uvsmtid/common-salt-states/docs/bootstrap.md

 Bootstrapping is a process of deploying system on a clean unconfigured OS.

-Deployable resources can iether be provided offline locally, or still be downloadable from Internet, or accessible within isolated network - this can be made a configuration option.
+Deployable resources can either be provided offline locally, or still be downloadable from Internet, or accessible within isolated network - this can be made a configuration option.
 The main point is to provide support of installation on virtual guests or bare metal hosts with clean OSes.